 We don’t even try to upsell any customers either but use Smart Offers to offer other products after customers have made their initial purchase.

 Other clients I have need to know the Zip/Postal Code of their users so that they can charge taxes appropriately.
 In this case, only ask for the Zip/Postal Code and leave the other address information out of the equation entirely.
-If you don’t need it, then don’t ask for it.
+Always ask for the least amount of information necessary.

 Use WooCommerce Buy Now